Saikat-Pradhan/Twitter-Sentiment-Analysis/README.md

 ## 🚀 Project Overview

-- #### This project demonstrates how Machine Learning and NLP techniques can analyze textual data and classify sentiment.
+This project demonstrates how **Machine Learning** and **Natural Language Processing (NLP)** techniques can analyze textual data and classify sentiment.

-- #### Users can:
+### 👤 Users Can:

-i.
-Enter any tweet text
+1. Enter any tweet text
-ii.
-Click Analyze
+2. Click **Analyze**
-iii.
-Instantly get sentiment prediction (Positive / Negative)
+3. Instantly get sentiment prediction (**Positive / Negative**)

-- #### The model preprocesses text, removes stopwords, applies stemming, vectorizes the text, and predicts sentiment using a trained ML model.
+### ⚙️ How It Works

+The system performs the following steps:

+- Text preprocessing and cleaning
+- Stopword removal
+- Word stemming
+- TF-IDF vectorization
+- Sentiment prediction using a trained Machine Learning model

 ---

 ## 🎯 Application Features